celestinhermez/sparkify_customer_churn/README.md

 # Predicting Customer Churn

-The goal of this repository is to show an example of predicting customer churn with Spark.
+The goal of this repository is to show how we can predict customer churn with Spark.
 Although we are using Spark in local mode here, and technically the data could be analyzed on a single machine, we process the data and build the model with Spark in order to create an extensible framework.
-The analysis conducted here could scale to much bigger datasets, provided the code be deployed on a cluster capable of handle the computations necessary.
+The analysis conducted here could scale to much bigger datasets, provided the code be deployed on a cluster capable of handling the computations necessary.

 Sparkify is an imaginary music app company, and we use a small subset of their log